Italy in the Junior Eurovision Song Contest 2014

+Italy was represented at the Junior Eurovision Song Contest 2014 with the song "Tu primo grande amore", written by Fabrizio Berlincioni, Vincenzo Cantiello, Leonardo de Amicis, Francesca Giuliano, and Alterisio Paoletti, and performed by Cantiello himself.
+The Italian participating broadcaster, Radiotelevisione italiana (RAI), internally selected its entry for the contest.
+This was the first-ever entry from Italy in the Junior Eurovision Song Contest.
+The song won the contest with 159 points.

 Internal selection

-Shortly after the Junior Eurovision Song Contest 2013, the Italian broadcaster RAI revealed that they were interested in participating in the 2014 contest and attended a workshop for interested broadcasters.
+Shortly after the Junior Eurovision Song Contest 2013, Radiotelevisione italiana (RAI) revealed that it was interested in participating in the 2014 contest and attended a workshop for interested broadcasters.
 On 8 July 2014, it was announced that Italy would in fact make their debut in the 2014 contest.
-Two months later on 4 September 2014, the broadcaster revealed that Vincenzo Cantiello had been internally selected to represent the country with the song "Tu primo grande amore" in Marsa, Malta.
+Two months later on 4 September 2014, the broadcaster revealed that Vincenzo Cantiello had been internally selected to represent the country with the song "Tu primo grande amore".